BubbleNews/bubble-old/README.md

     - We could have a feature to hide the like count on other people’s posts
     - We could have a mode where you just see stuff from friends that you specify you care about and all the rest is hidden

+Rejected - seems like a bunch of api calls with no interesting design

 ### Idea 2: Events at Brown
 There should be a way for students to see all the events that are happening on a weekend.
 For example, someone could look for all the a cappella concerts to take their parents